-Matthew R. Pembleton is an historian of 20th century America and U.S. foreign relations.
+Matthew R. Pembleton is a historian of twentieth century America and U.S. foreign relations.
 His research interests revolve around government, politics and culture, and the relationships between citizen and state and the U.S. and the world.
 His first book, Containing Addiction: The Federal Bureau of Narcotics and the Origins of America’s Global Drug War (UMass Press, 2017), examines the roots of U.S. drug enforcement and the process by which American drug warriors extended their influence to foreign lands while consolidating government power at home.

 Matt has taught at St. Mary’s College of Maryland, Howard Community College, and American University.
 He also works as a history consultant at the National Academies of Sciences, Engineering, and Medicine.
 His writing has been featured in the Journal of American Culture, the Journal of Cold War Studies, History News Network, and the Washington Post.
 Follow him on Twitter at @mattpembleton.

 D.C.
 Policy Center contributors are independent writers, and we gladly encourage the expression of a variety of perspectives.
 The views of our contributors, published here or elsewhere, do not reflect the views of the D.C.
 Policy Center.